2015 Green Bay Packers season: Week 17: vs. Minnesota Vikings

-The Packers looked to complete a 2–0 season sweep against the Vikings in order to win the division, but their hopes died late in the fourth quarter as Aaron Rodgers attempted another hail mary play that ended up being tipped by the Vikings defense, allowing Minnesota to win the division title for the first time since 2009 and preventing Green Bay from winning the division title for the fifth straight season.
-This was also the first time in franchise history that the Packers would go 0–3 at home against their division.
+The Green Bay Packers entered the game seeking a season sweep of the Minnesota Vikings and the NFC North title.
+Late in the fourth quarter, quarterback Aaron Rodgers attempted a Hail Mary pass that was tipped by the Vikings defense and fell incomplete, allowing Minnesota to secure the division title for the first time since 2009 and ending Green Bay’s run of four consecutive division championships.
+The defeat also marked the first time in franchise history that the Packers went 0–3 at home against NFC North opponents in a single season.